michellexbui/michelle-and-richard/content/policy.md

 ### What is the dress code? / What should I wear?

 The dress code is formal.
-Please wear long dresses and suits!
+Please wear long dresses and suits.

 ### Can I bring a plus one?

-Please chat with either of us (Michelle or Richard) if you would like to bring a plus one!
+Please chat with either of us (Michelle or Richard) if you would like to bring a plus one.
 Everyone listed on your invitation is invited.

 ### Are children allowed?

-Yes!
-Your kids are welcome if you'd like them to attend any festivities.
+Yes, your kids are welcome if you'd like them to attend any festivities.

 ### Can I take photos? / Where should I send my photos?